Pedram-Fdi/Pedram-Fdi.github.io/_pages/professionalexperience.md

 *Fall 2024*
 - Assisted [Prof. Gerard Gouw](https://www.concordia.ca/faculty/gerard-gouw.html) in delivering and managing labs for the course *Human Factors Engineering*, ensuring smooth execution of laboratory sessions with more than 30 students.

-### Operations Research Scientist
-**Amirkabir University of Technology**, Tehran, Iran
-*Sep 2017 – Jan 2020*
-- Designed and implemented a decision-making framework for production, routing, inventory, and workforce planning under uncertainty, optimizing large-scale operations.
-- Modeled a robust production routing problem incorporating demand uncertainty and outsourcing, using genetic algorithms and simulated annealing matheuristics to outperform exact methods on large instances.

 ### Software Trainer
 **FaraDars Educational Institution**, Tehran, Iran
 *Summer 2019*